opentx/opentx-taranis-manual/first-steps.md

 As there is no existing function you can just turn on, it will require basic understanding of how your model is supposed to work, and what you want each control surface to do.

-This means that you might even learn something about your model in the process of setting it up!
+This means that you might even learn something about your model while setting it up!

 The control order path starts from the hardware controls, goes through the [INPUTS](inputs.md) screen (anything affecting control response like dual rates and exponential), continues to the [Mixer](mixer.md), and ends up being adapted to the mechanical characteristics of the model in the [OUTPUTS](outputs.md) screen.